 The Basic Principles of Mobile Website Design

-First, you have to know that the Web site design and construction generally used for computer browsers is not compatible with that of mobile devices.
-For your site to work well on a mobile handset, it must follow the accessibility design guidelines for building mobile Websites which are set by the W3C.
+First, you have to know that the web design methods generally used for computer browsers is not compatible with that of mobile devices.
+For your site to work well on a mobile handset, it must follow the accessibility design guidelines for building mobile websites, which are set by the W3C.

-Mobile phones that have separate data plans are not able to download large amounts of data quickly so designing for quick download time is crucial.
+Mobile phones are sometimes not able to download large amounts of data quickly, and mobile users tend to be impatient or in a hurry, so designing your mobile site for quick load and download times is crucial.

-The easiest way to build your mobile Website is to modify your existing Internet site to make it compatible for mobile handsets.
-If you decide to do so, expect that there will be big changes in terms of layout, design and construction.
+The easiest way to build a mobile website is to modify your existing site to make it compatible for mobile handsets and screens of all sizes, which is called responsive design.
+If you decide to do this, expect that there will be big changes in terms of layout, design, and construction.

-Here are some principles about mobile Web design that you should take note of before proceeding to build one of your own:
+Here are some principles about mobile web design that you should take note of before proceeding.

 - Your site must use CSS for the layout to ensure maximum compatibility.
 Avoid using tables.